Frequently Asked Questions

 What is the difficulty level of your hikes/walks?

-Our outings range from 'very easy' to 'upper-intermediate,' with the level typically determined by trail length and elevation gain.
+Most of our outings range from Easy to Moderate, with the level typically determined by a combination of trail length and elevation gain.

 Safety is our constant priority: we only guide on designated, permitted trails and do not include scrambling or technical terrain.